Kibitsu Shrine (Bitchū): History

 The origins of Kibitsu Jinja are uncertain.
 According to the shrine's legend, it is located at the site of Kibitsuhiko-no-Mikoto's residence, where he died at the age of 281, and was buried on the summit of the mountain.
 Afterwards, the residence was turned into a shrine, possibly by his fifth generation descendent Narumi Kaya, or by Emperor Nintoku, who visited Kibi Province where he built several shrines to commemorate Kibitsuhiko.
 However, the shrine does not appear in any historical documentation until the late Heian period, until entry in the Shoku Nihon Kōki dated 847 and the Nihon Montoku Tennō Jitsuroku dated 852.
 In the Engishiki it was given the rank of Myojin Taisha (名神大社) and the rank of ichinomiya of the province.
 From the Kamakura through the Sengoku period, was revered by the samurai, and there were frequent restorations of the shrine and donations of territory.

 During the Edo period, the shrine's land became smaller.
 However, it still got a special land grant from the shogunate.
 This grant was for 160 koku of rice every year.
 There was a busy market near the shrine.
 People also visited teahouses and inns there.
 Inside the shrine area, there was a theater and a brothel.
 The shrine was a busy place along the San’yodō for travellers.
-This continued until the Meiji Restoration..
+This continued until the Meiji Restoration.

-After the Meiji Restoration in 1871, it was listed as a National Shrine, 2nd rank (国幣中社, Kokuhei Chusha), and is 1914 was promoted to a Imperial Shrine, 2nd rank (官幣中社, Kampei Chusha).
+After the Meiji Restoration in 1871, it was listed as a National Shrine, 2nd rank (国幣中社, Kokuhei Chusha), and is 1914 was promoted to an Imperial Shrine, 2nd rank (官幣中社, Kampei Chusha).

 The shrine is a ten-minute walk from Kibitsu Station on the JR West Kibi Line.